 The trail continues its meandering, southbound journey and passes the 2.5-mile marker before arcing to the southeast, climbing through a fragrant stand of fir and leaving the hardwood forest behind.
 Ferns carpet the forest floor, stretching to reach dappled sunlight in this rocky terrain.
 The trail reaches its last water source before the summit at Shanty Spring.
 (The historic spring’s water is cool and clear – but if you’re in need of a refill, be sure to filter or treat the water, as always with backcountry water sources.
 Our favorite filter is the Sawyer Mini, a lightweight, no-nonsense, compact filter – read our Sawyer Mini filter review for more details.)

 From the spring, the trail begins a rocky, rooty, uphill adventure, making a climb over a boulder-filled trail through stands of fragrant fir.
 The climb is relatively short (just under .3 mile), intense (over large boulders and loose rocks) and challenging (it’s easy to lose your footing on the rocky terrain).
 Our group, including our trail-savvy Labrador Retriever, made the ascent slowly and carefully, but without any issues.
-The Profile Trail meets the Grandfather Trail at Calloway Gap, and the hike turns left at the gap, following the Grandfather Trail .4 mile northeast to Calloway Peak.
+The hike reaches the Grandfather Trail at Calloway Gap, and the hike turns left at the gap, following the Grandfather Trail .4 mile northeast to Calloway Peak.

 The Grandfather Trail climbs through rocky, wind-swept, high-elevation terrain, dominated by Canadian fir.
 The hike passes the Grandfather Trail’s 2-mile marker before passing the Cliffside Campsite on trail right.
 A left turn leads to a rocky, sun-drenched overlook at Watauga View (above photo).
 The views are exceptional, expanding far onto the horizon, and the blocky rock outcrops make for a great mid-hike resting place to refuel with a snack.